 Figure S1.
 Figures showing the simulation results of per capita growth rate versus frequency of species 1 and 2 (panel a and b) and the growth rate dependency across different resource ratio (panel c) At any frequency of the two species, the NFD method requires that we use the slope to extrapolate and estimate the growth rate when a frequency approaching zero (the extrapolated vertical intercept).
 For frequencies where this method predicts mutual invasibility for both species, i.e. species can coexist, the lines are blue.
-For frequencies where the method leads to the incorrect prediction, the lines are red.
+For frequencies of the two species where the method leads to the incorrect prediction, the lines are red.
 Both species have positive growth rates when their frequency approaches zero, indicating that they are mutually invasible.
 The coexistence equilibrium occurs at a frequency of 0.88 for species 1 and 0.12 for species 2.
 At point A, corresponding to frequency of 0.5 for each species, this method does not predict coexistence because while species 1 would be expected to have a positive growth rate when rare (also has negative NFD slope), species 2 is predicted to have a negative growth rate when rare (positive slope of NFD).
 If an empiricist did their work between species 1 frequency of ~0.05 to ~0.85, and used the slope of NFD, they would incorrectly predict that the species will not coexist.
 At point B, which is close to their equilibrium frequencies, both species have negative NFD slope and should have positive growth rates when rare based on this method.
 Panel c shows the fidelity of prediction from the NFD method as a function of Si:P ratio and the frequency of the two species.
 The vertical dashed line represents the slice depicted in panels a and b.
 For all of the Si:P ratios shown in panel c, the species are mutually invasible and will coexist.
 This plot indicates that using NFD will often predict that the species will not coexist, when in fact they do coexist.
 This is important because without doing the full range of species frequencies in an experiment, one would not know whether and where the relationship between frequency and growth rate is non-linear.